An Introduction To Sleep Hygiene

 Tip 1: Go To Bed At The Same Time Every Night

-Daylight hours are short during the winter months and especially with the COVID lockdown, it becomes more difficult to be pinpoint accurately with your bed time.
-This effect is compounded as your biological clock is fantastically conditioned to anticipate sleep as the sun sets.
+For those with a more hectic lifestyle, it can become more difficult to be pinpoint accurate with your bed time.
+This effect is compounded as your biological clock is fantastically conditioned to anticipate sleep as the sun sets and everyday dusk arrives either slightly earlier or later than the night before.

 However, it is vital that you keep to your sleeping routine with military precision, even if you find yourself waking up in what might feel the middle of the night.